XxCHANDLERxX/notes/sci206/README.md

 fields that cancel each other out hwen all is well.
 If they differ slightly, a solenoid inside the coiled wires fires and opens a switch.

-Demo: "Household wiring example" (plank of wood with sockets, switch, GFCI switch, fuse, circuit breaker, power metre, lightbulb) Lightbulb is demoed with all three breaking devices.
+*Demo:*: "Household wiring example" (plank of wood with sockets, switch, GFCI switch, fuse, circuit breaker, power metre, lightbulb) Lightbulb is demoed with all three breaking devices.
 All is well.
 Now let's plug in a radio instead of a lightbulb.